Nigeria Airways Flight 2120: Accident

 The aircraft took off from King Abdulaziz International Airport bound for Sadiq Abubakar III International Airport in Sokoto, but problems were reported shortly thereafter.
-Unknown to the crew, the aircraft had caught fire during departure, and though the fire was not obvious, since it started in an area without fire warning systems, the effects were numerous.
-Pressurization failed quickly, and the crew was deluged with nonsensical warnings caused by fire-related circuit failures.
+Unknown to the crew, the tyres had caught fire during takeoff, and though the fire was not obvious, since it started in an area without fire warning systems, the effects were numerous.
+Pressurization failed quickly, and the crew was deluged with nonsensical warnings caused by fire-related failures.
 In response to the pressurization failure, Allan decided to remain at 2000 ft, but the flight was cleared to 3000 ft as a result of the controller mistaking Flight 2120 for a Saudia flight that was also reporting pressurization problems.
 This mix-up, a result of Captain Allan mistakenly identifying as "Nationair 2120" rather than "Nigerian 2120," lasted for three minutes, but was ultimately found not to have had any effect on the outcome.

 Amidst this, First Officer Davidge, who had been flying C-GMXQ out, reported that he was losing hydraulics, prompting the crew to request a return to the airport for an emergency landing.
 The flight crew only became aware of the fire when in-flight director Kay Smith rushed into the cockpit reporting "smoke in the back ... real bad".
 Allan informed Smith of the situation on the flight crew's end and, in reply to something not intelligible on the tape, told her "Yeah, just tell [the passengers] we'll be returning to, ah, Jeddah."
 Shortly afterwards, Davidge reported that he had lost ailerons, forcing Allan to take control; as Allan took over, the cockpit voice recorder failed.
 At this moment, the air traffic controller realized that Flight 2120 was not following the flight plan and contacted it to tell the crew to return to the plan, only for Allan to respond that he was unable to climb due to flight control problems.
 Realizing his mistake and that Flight 2120 was in trouble, the controller began directing it towards the runway.
 Allan subsequently contacted air traffic control multiple times, declaring an emergency, reporting flight control difficulties, and telling the controller the plane was on fire.